FIWARE/tutorials.Fast-RTPS-Micro-RTPS/README.md

 ...
 ```

 Other examples are available in the _examples_ folder, which are beyond the scope of this tutorial.
-For more information, please refer to the [official documentation](http://micro-rtps.readthedocs.io/en/latest/) of Micro-RTPS.
+For more information, please refer to the [official Micro-RTPS documentation](http://micro-rtps.readthedocs.io/en/latest/).